Phylliida/mamba_interp/How to mamba.md

 etc.

 Having a seperate ssm for each element might seem strange.
-However, it's not entirely unreasonable because due to selection (see the Selection section below) $\Delta, A, B, C$ are a function of the entire vector, not just the current component being used.
+However, it's not entirely unreasonable because due to selection (see the Selection section below) $\Delta, A, B, C$ are a function of the entire vector, not just the current element being used.

 </details>